disc/zabbix-sender/README.md

 ## Synopsis

-Php implementation of zabbix_sender utility.
+Modern php implementation of zabbix_sender utility.
-Required PHP 5.4+.
+Working on PHP 5.3+.
 Works with Zabbix 2.0.8 and 2.1.7+ versions.

 ## Code Example